CustosClarus/CustosClarus/README.md

 #### 🔭 Current Work

-I'm currently working as a Cyber Security Consultant for [Kidan.co](https://kidan.co), where I'm in charge of providing high-end IT security services to clients.
-My role involves implementing technologies like PAM, SIEM, DLP, and IAM in multiple deployment scenarios, both on-premise and in the cloud.
+I'm currently working as a Cyber Security Consultant for a Swiss IT-based security company, passionately spending my time in the offensive security trenches.
+I thrive on the thrill of battling through certifications like PNPT, OSCP, and a variety of other exciting credentials.
+My role involves delivering top-notch IT security services, specializing in implementing technologies such as PAM, SIEM, DLP, and IAM across various deployment scenarios, both on-premise and in the cloud.

 #### 🌱 Learning Journey

-My expertise spans multiple layers of cybersecurity, including Threat Modelling, Security Operations, Auditing & Logging, SIEM Operations (ELK, Graylog, IBM Qradar), Risk Analysis, Data security & compliance, Vulnerability analysis, and Pen-testing.
-I specialize in Windows Security (exploitation) and Security automation and scripting.
+I began my career in 2008, just a year after graduating with a Bachelor's degree in Software Engineering.
+My initial role was as an Information Security Engineer for a large defense system integrator organization.
+Subsequently, I transitioned to working for a government agency responsible for the World's Largest Biometric Citizen Database, where I played a pivotal role in establishing the first SOC/SIEM platform.

+After resigning, between 2010 and 2023, I gained diverse experience in nearly every significant cybersecurity domain, including architecture, design, SDLC (Agile Scrum Master), ethical hacking, security audit, and compliance.
+My passion lies in building my GitHub repository as a collection of tools, gadgets, and code that provide mindful security rather than simply reinventing the wheel.

 #### 👯 Collaboration